 Ben: Content optimization is a great example of SEO being a combination of an art and a science.
 There’s a data-driven component and there’s also a judgment component, which is how is your consumer going to consume the content?
 Are they going to get what they want and stay on your page?
 And, we’re going to investigate this topic for the rest of the month.
 So, that wraps up this episode of The Voices of Search podcast.
 Thanks for listening to my conversation with Jordan Kone, lead SEO strategist and CEO of Searchmetrics Inc. We’d love to continue this conversation with you.
 So, if you’re interested in contacting Jordan, you can find the link to his LinkedIn profile in our show notes.
 You can contact him on Twitter.
 His handle is jtkone, J-T-K-O-N-E or you can visit his web site, searchmetrics.com.

-Of course, if you have general marketing questions, if you’d like to talk about this podcast or if you’re interested in being a guest on the show, you can find my contact information in our show notes or you can shoot me a tweet at benjshap, B-E-N-J-S-H-A-P. if you’re interested in learning more about how to use search data to boost your organic traffic online visibility or to gain competitive insights, head over to searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+Of course, if you have general marketing questions, if you’d like to talk about this podcast or if you’re interested in being a guest on the show, you can find my contact information in our show notes or you can shoot me a tweet at benjshap, B-E-N-J-S-H-A-P. if you’re interested in learning more about how to use search data to boost your organic traffic online visibility or to gain competitive insights, head over to searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.
 And, if you like this podcast and you want a regular stream of SEO and content marketing insights in your podcast feed, hit that subscribe button in your podcast app, and we’ll be back in your feed later this week.
 All right?
 That’s it for today, but until next time, remember, the answers are always in the data.